JangKeon/JangKeon/README.md

 #  🙌 Welcome 🙌

-I'm trying to be a cool person.
+I'm trying to be a fluent Front-End engineer.

 # 💻 Techology Stack